amplitude/amplitude-docs/content/collections/migration/en/migrate-from-adobe.md

 ## Map your Adobe variables to the Amplitude schema

-When you map variables from Adobe Analytics to Amplitude, you need to align the terminiology and concepts used in each platform.
+When you map variables from Adobe Analytics to Amplitude, you must align the terminology and concepts used in each platform.
 This table provides a general guide to map variables between Adobe Analytics and Amplitude.
 The mapping may not be one-to-one, and there may be differences in the way each platform collects and reports data.
 The specific configuration and setup of variables may vary based on the complexity of your analytics implementation.

 | Adobe Analytics                 | Amplitude Analytics                                                                 | Notes                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | ------------------------------- | ----------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |